aabram/Nastikjr-front-reactjs/README.md

 ![Light mode](README.assets/nastikjr_dark.png)

-and it behaves in mobile too.
+and it behaves on mobile too.

 ## Installing